~ Kittens that are for sale are pictured on the "available" page ~

 If you say you are sending a deposit, do so immediately.
 Unless otherwise agreed upon, I only allow 3 days for your deposit to arrive to secure a kitten.
 If it does not arrive in a timely manner, the next person in line will take precedence.

-Deposits are non-refundable and non-transferable so be sure of your choices before you send a deposit.
+Deposits are non-refundable and non-transferable so be sure of your decision before sending a deposit.

 I will consider selling select kittens with breeding and show privileges after an interview and your references have been checked.

 I do my best to provide quality pictures and videos of kittens which takes a great deal of time and effort - up to 4 hours for processing.
-If time permits, I take a new set of pictures before kittens go to their new homes - they are usually 8 weeks old at the time of these final pictures.
-If you want extra pictures and/or videos, I'll be happy to do so for a $100 fee.
-Please contact me for more information about extra pictures and videos.
+If time permits, I take a new set of pictures before kittens go to their new homes but it is not promised.
+If you want extra pictures and/or videos, I'll be happy to do so for a $100 fee but only if my schedule permits.

 How much does a kitten cost?